Itinerary: Two-week Italy Road Trip

 Camping Le Soline, Casciano Di Murlo

 We had not heard of this area before but it was the first place we stumbled across after our mess up in Montepulciano.
-Ironically, it ended up being the cheapest place we camped at, and our favourite!
+Ironically, it ended up being the cheapest place we camped at on our road trip in Italy, and our favourite!

 The campsite is situated on a cascading hillside and had a huge swimming pool, laundry, cafe and incredible views across the hills.
 Most of the RVs park up nearer to the pool area – where the camp wifi reaches the van – but we carried on down as far as was allowed and got a secluded spot totally on our own.
 It was amazing!
 Top tip!
 Take a torch – the way back at night is pitch black.
 I tripped over and caused myself a few injuries!